 Sometimes, new timeshare units are sold before the property has been built.
 If the financing for the construction falls through, it might never be built.
 Use an escrow service to hold your money until you're sure everything is in order.

 If a property is poorly maintained, it won't be much fun to visit each year, so make sure there are terms in the contract outlining exactly what maintenance the resort will take care of.
 If they cut corners on upkeep, you'll have legal rights if they've violated the terms of the contract.
 If it isn't in writing, you might be out of luck.

-For more information on timeshares and related topics, check out the links on the next page.
+For more information on timeshares and related topics, check out the links below.

 Related HowStuffWorks Articles

 More Great Links